ijalalfrz/event-driven-nats/README.md

 ## Assumptions
 - Listing service will scale into different projection data and complex query so i create this pattern to accomodate future scalability.
 - No need real-time data update since it's not critical operation, it is listing. but accessing need fast since we aggregate data from listing and user so need seperate service to accomodate.
+- Trade-off for this pattern is evantual consitency, which is tolerablle for our usecase.

 ## Why NATS?
 Actually this is my firstime using NATS but i see a lot benefit rather than other message broker platform.
 NATS was chosen over others like Kafka for this project for several reasons: